 Besides Ck75 (Castro Mayathula), Oom Bey is by this time 6A1K.
-He often writes about himself in third person.
-In my call-box calls from London to an array of fifty or more call boxes in Johannesburg Beyers never used names of people or organisations.
+He often writes about himself in the third person.
+In my call-box calls from London to an array of fifty or more call boxes in Johannesburg, Beyers never used names of people or organisations.
 For example: 4BGX was reference to the Christian Institute.

 My last point concerns solidarity and the steps from Truth-speak to Truth-act from another angle: Beyers Naudé came from the perpetrator and not the victim class.
 How, with Christian principles does Truth-Speak demand Truth-Act from him, after October 1977, given this background?
 I loosely use the words of Dietrich Bonhoeffer, the German theologian and pastor who in 1945 was executed for his role in the plot to assassinate Adolf Hitler.
 His theology examines his moral and ethical place as a Christian in the role to overthrow the Tyrant.
 Bonhoeffer asks: When is the tyrant such that the moral guilt of using violence against that tyrant, is of lesser weight, is a lesser burden than the guilt of letting the tyrant prevail.
 Oom Bey wrestles with this theology - which leads him in the 1980s to provide repeatedly humane help to MK units when they seek his help.
 He accepts both the moral guilt for such solidarity and the chance of imprisonment for this.

 I want you to see the deeper sense of reason and purpose, of morality and ethics, of the essence of Christian radical thought that those took whose faith made them become comrades in the underground, whether they were The Rev Castro, Dr Manas Buthelezi, Dean Farisani, Rev Wolfram Kistner, Rev Frank Chikane, Ds Alan Boesak or the Rev Beyers Naudé.
 They don’t just say: an eye for an eye, but search and question the moral and ethical foundations.
 The theological test they confront does not make each one come to the same conclusion – some reject even being an accessory to any form of violence.
 The question however requires interrogation and an answer when collectively it is decided that apartheid cannot be reformed and thus must be overthrown.
 Also referred to as Kairos moments, they arise when German Pastors sign the Barmen Declaration in 1934, a year after Adolf Hitler assumed power.
 In the South African struggle against oppression there are several such markers: The Message to the People of South Africa in 1968 is the Belhar declaration in 1982 and the Kairos declaration in 1985 equally belong here.
-Internationally such moments are marked by the World Association Reformed Churches declaration that apartheid is heresy – and when the World Council of Churches’ Programme to Combat Racism provided funds to the ANC and others in the 1970’s and 80’s.
+Internationally such moments are marked by the World Association of Reformed Churches’ declaration that apartheid is heresy – and when the World Council of Churches’ Programme to Combat Racism provided funds to the ANC and others in the 1970’s and 80’s.
 These all point to a truth that a tyrant needs to be acted against.

 This is not a thesis to take anything away from the ethics or morals of BC or ANC.
 No – it is to demonstrate the reasoning of those who joined the struggle through their faith.
-And it traces how those radical Christians like Beyers Naudé, from the perpetrator class became true allies and partners who helped make the racist state crumble.
-I suggest that in this dialectic Castro is at the right place at the right time.
+And it traces how those radical Christians like Beyers Naudé, from the perpetrator class, became true allies and partners who helped make the racist state crumble.
+I suggest that in this dialectic, Castro is at the right place at the right time.
 It is a dimension deserving of more scholarship.